OpenEvalProject/evals/manuscripts/elife-64561/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/64561/elife-64561-fig4-v2.jpg)

-**Figure 4.:** Abstract score" as outcome.Panel A plots the fixed coefficients for manipulation 1 (high-status university, US) and manipulation 3 (lower-status university, non-US).
+**Figure 4.:** Panel A plots the fixed coefficients for manipulation 1 (high-status university, US) and manipulation 3 (lower-status university, non-US).
 Manipulation 2 (lower-status university, US) is the reference group.
 Panel B plots the adjusted means for manipulation 1, manipulation 2 and manipulation 3.
 Error bars represent 99% CIs.
 The figure shows that status cues in the form of institutional affiliation or national affiliation have no tangible effects on the respondents’ assessments of abstracts.
 For model specifications, see Supplementary file 2, Table S25.

 Figure 5 displays odds ratios and 99% confidence intervals for the mixed logit regressions with Open full-text (panel a, upper display) and Include in conference (panel a, lower display) as outcomes.
 The odds ratios for the experimental manipulations used as predictors in these models range from 0.86 to 1.05 and have 99% confidence intervals spanning the line of no difference.
 The 99% confidence intervals (panel a) indicate that any plausible effect would fall within the bounds of odds ratio = 0.68 and 1.35, which corresponds to a standardized confidence bound of Cohen’s d = −0.21 to 0.17.
 The wide confidence bounds for the estimated proportion for Include in conference (panel b) reflect the large variations in average assessments of abstracts across disciplines.

 ![Figure 5.](https://cdn.elifesciences.org/articles/64561/elife-64561-fig5-v2.jpg)

-**Figure 5.:** Open full text" (upper part) and "Include in conference" (lower part) as outcomes.Panel A displays the odds ratios for respondents exposed to manipulation 1 (high-status university, US) or manipulation 3 (lower-status university, non-US).
+**Figure 5.:** Panel A displays the odds ratios for respondents exposed to manipulation 1 (high-status university, US) or manipulation 3 (lower-status university, non-US).
 Manipulation 2 (lower-status university, US) is the reference group.
 Panel B plots the adjusted means for manipulation 1, manipulation 2 and manipulation 3.
 Error bars represent 99% CIs.
 As shown in Panel A, the results for both regression models are inconclusive, and the effect sizes are small.
 For model specifications, see Supplementary file 2, Tables S26–27.

 Robustness checks based on mixed linear and logit models were carried out to examine the effects of the experimental manipulations on the three outcome measures, while restricting the samples to (i) participants that responded correctly to a manipulation-check item, and (ii) participants that saw their own research as being ‘extremely close’, ‘very close’ or ‘somewhat close’ to the subject addressed in the abstract.
 All of these models yielded qualitatively similar results, with small residual effects and confidence intervals spanning 0 in the linear regressions and one in the logistic regressions (see Supplementary file 2, Tables S28–S33).
 Moreover, a pre-registered interaction analysis was conducted to examine whether the influence of country- and institution-related status signals was moderated by any of the following characteristics of the peer evaluators: (i) their descriptive beliefs in the objectivity and fairness of peer-evaluation; (ii) their structural location in the science system (in terms of institutional affiliation and scientific rank); (iii) their research accomplishments; (iv) their self-perceived scientific status.
 All of these two-way interactions had 99% CI intervals spanning 0 in the linear regressions and one in the logistic regressions, indicating no discernible two-way interactions (see Supplementary file 2, Tables S34–S39).